-- In all the District's centres, retail parades and all other areas, no more than 2 A5 uses will be permitted adjacent to one another. - Outside of designated centres, hot food takeaways will be resisted where the proposal is within 400m of the boundary of a school or youth facility.
+- In all the District's centres, retail parades and all other areas, proposals that would result in two or more A5 uses adjacent to one another will be resisted - Outside of designated centres, hot food takeaways will be resisted where the proposal is within 400m of the boundary of a school or youth facility.

-22.23 Where high concentrations of hot-food takeaways occur in the town centres, they can pose a serious threat to the local economic vitality and viability.
+22.24 Where high concentrations of hot-food takeaways occur in the town centres, they can pose a serious threat to the local economic vitality and viability.
 It is not uncommon for hot food takeaway shops to locate outside of town centres either and particularly high concentrations exist along some of the key road corridors such as the Horsefair and Comberton Hill in Kidderminster.
 In addition to health issues and obesity levels, hot food takeaway shops are more likely to have a detrimental impact on amenity and on retail character and function of shopping centres.
 Such harmful impacts relate to increased incidence of litter, smells, crime and anti-social behaviour, noise and general disturbance, parking and traffic problems.

-22.24 The proliferation and proximity of hot food takeaways to schools is also of concern as the food they serve is mostly high in fat, salt and sugar.
+22.25 The proliferation and proximity of hot food takeaways to schools is also of concern as the food they serve is mostly high in fat, salt and sugar.
 Healthier options, if available are generally very limited.
 There is concern that the effect of fast food consumption on children's diets and eating behaviour can add to health problems related to obesity.
 A proliferation of hot food takeaways within walking distance of locations where children and young people congregate, particularly schools can be seen as a contributing factor to rising levels of childhood obesity.
 It is important to improve healthy eating choices, encourage active travel and improve access to open spaces, sports, leisure and recreation facilities.